hhanmk/hhanmk.github.io/index.md

 * * *

 #### Recent News
 - (Mar.
+2026) The quantum design paper was accepted as PRL.
+- (Mar.
+2026) The new hybrid attack was accepted at DCC.
+- (Mar.
 2026) The sparse-secret LWE with hint was accepted at S&P.
 - (Feb.
 2026) Invited to be a PC member of PKC 2027.
 - (Feb.
 2026) I moved to KAIST!